typescene/typescene.github.io/docs/ref/ManagedList.md

 ## ![](/assets/icons/spec-class.svg)class ManagedList {#ManagedList}
 {:.spec}

-Represents an ordered list of (unique) managed objects.
+Represents an list of managed objects.
+The objects in the list are _ordered_ and _unique_, ensuring that there are no gaps or repeated list items.

 ### Constructor
 ```typescript